Juakata/Trackit/README.md

 - React Native,
 - Redux

-## Live Demo
+## Live Demo option-1
-> This Live Demo works on a computer but to see the app working correctly, the link needs to be opened on a phone.
+> This Live Demo works on any device but this is a mobile-app, therefore you should go to option-2.

 [Live Demo Link](https://trackit-kr5a7oq3h.now.sh/)

+## Live Demo option-2
-> Another option is to install expo on your device you can download the app from the Play store then go to:
+> Install expo on your device.
+You can download the app from the Play store then go to:

 [Click here](https://expo.io/@juakata/Trackit) and scan the QR code.